-It was stated, both in the methodology chapter and in the presentation of the data, that the research was conducted at three different schools and that the participants roles within those schools were sufficiently diverse to enable a second layer of traingulation.
-Within each school, participants' experience of emerging visions of leadership in contemporary Benedictine school chaplaincy was very consistent.
+It was stated, both in the methodology chapter and in the presentation of the data, that the research was conducted at three different schools and that the participants roles within those schools were sufficiently diverse to enable a second layer of traingulation.551 Within each school, participants' experience of emerging visions of leadership in contemporary Benedictine school chaplaincy was very consistent.
 Indeed, this alone constituted one of the most significant findings.
-However, there were some slight but significant differences in the sample populations of each school which, as they influenced the emerging visions of leadership, ought to be noted.